hschaefer123/retropie/README.md

 # RetroPie
 Welcome to my custom [RetroPie](https://retropie.org.uk/) build using a lot of classic old school roms and preconfigured to be used on 16:9 lcd tv with HDMI plug.
-This doc describes the setup tasks for my custom [RetroPie 4.4](https://retropie.org.uk/docs/First-Installation/) version.
+This doc describes my used tasks following the [RetroPie 4.4](https://retropie.org.uk/docs/First-Installation/) first installation guide.
 ### What is RetroPie?
 > [RetroPie](https://retropie.org.uk/) allows you to turn your Raspberry Pi, ODroid C1/C2, or PC into a retro-gaming machine.
 It builds upon Raspbian, EmulationStation, RetroArch and many other projects to enable you to play your favourite Arcade, home-console, and classic PC games with the minimum set-up.
 For power users it also provides a large variety of configuration tools to customise the system as you want.
 ## Prerequisites